Spencer Cox: LGBT rights

 On June 13, 2016, Cox spoke at a vigil in Salt Lake City honoring those who died in the Orlando nightclub shooting the day before.
-He surprised many when he apologized for mistreating schoolmates and his lack of support for the LGBTQ community.
-He aimed part of his speech at the "straight community":
+In the speech, he apologized for mistreating schoolmates and his lack of support for the LGBTQ community, and addressed part of his speech at straight people.

-How did you feel when you heard that 49 people had been gunned down by a self-proclaimed terrorist?
-That’s the easy question.
-Here is the hard one: Did that feeling change when you found out the shooting was at a gay bar at 2 a.m. in the morning?
-If that feeling changed, then we are doing something wrong.

-Cox has further shown support for the LGBTQ+ community by supporting Governor Herbert's signing an executive order on January 21, 2020, to ban conversion therapy after a bill to do so died in the State Senate in May 2019.
-In an April 2021 town hall meeting, Cox announced his personal pronouns are "he", "him", and "his".
-In March 2022, Cox vetoed HB11, which would ban transgender youth from participating in high school sports, noting that only four trans kids were playing high school sports in the state at the time.
-"These kids, they're just trying to stay alive", he said, referring to studies showing that 56% of trans youth have attempted suicide.

-On June 1, 2022, Cox became the first Utah governor to recognize June as LGBTQ+ Pride Month when he issued an official proclamation and encouraged Utahns to "be more welcoming and accepting of the LGBTQ community".
+In March 2022, Cox vetoed HB11, which would ban transgender youth from participating in high school sports, the veto was overridden by the legislature.
+On June 1, 2022, Cox issued an official proclamation recognizing June as LGBTQ+ Pride Month and encouraged Utahns to be more welcoming and accepting of the LGBTQ community.
 On January 28, 2023, Cox signed Senate Bill 16, which bans gender-affirming surgery for patients under 18.
 On March 22, 2023, Cox signed HB228, codifying Utah's existing conversion therapy ban, previously approved through a 2020 administrative rule.

-It was the first conversion therapy ban in the country to pass a state legislature unanimously.
+In June 2024, he stated that his earlier declarations of Pride Month had created "division and hurt".
 On August 5, 2024, Cox and other state leaders shared unconfirmed reports that Olympic boxer Imane Khelif was genetically male.
-Utah House Speaker Mike Schultz initially posted, "Enough is enough.
-Men don't belong in women's sports", which Cox shared, adding: "This should never happen to any of our female athletes.
-They deserve better."
 At the time of these statements, Khelif was qualified as a woman by the International Olympic Committee but had been disqualified by the Russian-led International Boxing Association.
 The results of any genetic or other sex-related tests are confidential under medical privacy rules.

+Cox declared June 2026 "Fidelity Month", an initiative centered on the "principles of God, marriage, family, country and community".